 However, if you floss regularly and obey all the written and unwritten rules of dental hygiene, you may not necessarily need toothpicks.
 Also, you reduce the chances of getting painfully stabbed in your gums.

 Dental hygiene is very important.
-Brushing and losing your teeth regularly will help maintain it.
-Also, trying out some of the hacks mentioned above can go a long way making sure your teeth stay clean and healthy.
+Brushing and losing your teeth regularly will help maintain them.
+Also, trying out some of the hacks mentioned above can go a long way in making sure your teeth stay clean and healthy.